vacp2p/rfc/content/docs/rfcs/51/README.md

  - Next random number is .278
  - This number is smaller than 1 divided by 3
  - New best bet is shard 2
+ - Iteration is done and shard 2 is choosen

-This algorithm simple but doesn't take any other parameter.
+This algorithm simple and doesn't take any other parameter.

 The total shards count in use should be increased when relaying more messages on the current shards becomes detrimental.
 Increasing the total shards should require consensus by the Waku community.